 People tend to get too much protein, not too little, and excess protein (especially animal protein, like whey) is not good for the kidneys and a plethora of other things.
 If you want added protein in your morning smoothie, add some chia seeds, hemp seeds or flax seeds and call it good.
 Even the cleanest of protein powders aren’t one bit necessary.

 Whether it’s brown sugar, raw sugar, agave, or maple syrup, the body isn’t meant to be bombarded with sugar – especially in the morning.
-Your body will adapt to the taste of whole foods that are naturally sweet the less processed sugar you eat.
+Your body will adapt to the taste of whole foods that are naturally sweet (like fruit) the less processed sugar you eat.

 SIX: Choose from the following plant based breakfast ideas below and start playing around.

-- Cooked sweet potatoes with pomegranate seeds, banana, and chopped walnuts
+- Cooked sweet potatoes with pomegranate seeds, banana, applesauce and chopped walnuts

 - Overnight cinnamon oats with blueberries, chopped dried dates, toasted coconut and pumpkin seeds